D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 [Manage Azure resources by using Azure PowerShell](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resources-powershell)

 ---

 ## Q76:

-company1 has varous workloads runnign on Azure.
+company1 has various workloads running on Azure.
 In order to acces apps hosted on Azure all users of company1 autheticate to the `company1.com` tenant with Microsoft Entra.
-**Microsoft Entra Connect Sync** is used with the on-porm AD.
+**Microsoft Entra Connect Sync** is used with the on-prem AD.

-company2 own the Azure tenant `company2.com`.
+company2 owns the Azure tenant `company2.com`.
 company2 signs an agreement with company1.

-Five users from company2 need access to a number of apps hosted on `company1.com`. company2 users should laso be able to use SSO to access `company1.com` resources useing their `company2.com` credentials.
+Five users from company2 need access to a number of apps hosted on `company1.com`. company2 users should also be able to use SSO to access `company1.com` resources using their `company2.com` credentials.

 You need to implement a solution quickly and at no costs.
 What should you do?

 - enable B2C authetication to allow the five uses from company2 to use their outlook.com email addresses to access the app on  `company1.com`

-- add five company2 users principal namens UPNs as guest users on the `company1.com` tenant
+- add five company2 users principal names UPNs as guest users on the `company1.com` tenant

 - configure ADFS at company1 to federate thet five company2 users to a utheticate with the company2 AD

 - create user accounts for the five users from company2 in the company1 on-prem AD
 ---

 ### Answer:
-- add five company2 users principal namens UPNs as guest users on the `company1.com` tenant
+- add five company2 users principal names UPNs as guest users on the `company1.com` tenant

 adding these 5 UPN to `company1.com` as guest and sending them an invitation provides them with SSO and it is the easiest solution.